avinashamanjha251/vapor-swift-pipeline-wrapper/README.md

 ## The Solution: Chainable Builder Pattern

-I spent months building a **Swift-native DSL** that transforms MongoDB pipelines into clean, readable, maintainable code.
+I spent weeks building a **Swift-native DSL** that transforms MongoDB pipelines into clean, readable, maintainable code.

 **Same pipeline, but now:**